sdbs-uni-p/vldb-dbms-live-patching/README.md

 ## WfPatch Extension

-Please see the [wfpatch-extension](wfpatch-extension) directory for a detailed overview of our extension to the WfPatch user space library and the original work of Rommel et al. [2].
+Please refer to the [wfpatch-extension](wfpatch-extension) directory for a detailed overview of our extensions to the WfPatch user space library, as well as the original work by Rommel et al. [2].
+To ensure clarity regarding the distinctions between the original work and our contributions, we have created this section.
+Here, we explicitly outline the nature and extent of our modifications, as it is not always feasible to differentiate these changes directly within the reproduction package.

 [2] Florian Rommel, Christian Dietrich, Daniel Friesel, Marcel Köppen, ChristophBorchert, Michael Müller, Olaf Spinczyk, and Daniel Lohmann.
 2020. *From Global to Local Quiescence: Wait-Free Code Patching of Multi-Threaded Processes*.
 In Proc.
 OSDI.
 651–666.